Belarus flight: Germany demands explanation of diversion, arrest | DW | 23.05.2021

 Lithuanian President Gitanas Nauseda slammed the decision to target a civilian aircraft as "unprecedented" and "abhorrent."

-Meanwhile, Polish Prime Minister Mateusz Morawiecki condemned the arrests and said he had asked European Council President Charles Michel to consider sanctions.
+Meanwhile, Polish Prime Minister Mateusz Morawiecki condemned the arrest and said he had asked European Council President Charles Michel to consider sanctions.
 He said the actions could not go unpunished.

 "I condemn in the strongest terms the detention of Roman Protasevich by Belarusian authorities after a Ryanair passenger aircraft was hijacked.
 This is a reprehensible act of state terrorism," he said.